aphenriques/integral/README.md

 # Build

-Grab the `dependecies/exception/include/exception` directory and all the source files (*.hpp and *.cpp) in `lib` directory and build (there is no preprocessor configuration for the library).
+Grab the `dependecies/exception/include/exception` directory and all the source files (*.hpp and *.cpp) in the `lib/integral` directory and build (there is no preprocessor configuration for the library).

 Alternatively, build and install the library with: